Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Numerical Experiments and Engineering Applications

 , where $\boldsymbol{\theta }=\left( \theta _1,\theta _2,\cdots ,\theta _{10} \right) ^{\top}$, $\boldsymbol{\theta }_{1:2}=\left( \theta _1,\theta _2 \right) ^{\top}$,$\boldsymbol{\theta }_{5:6}=\left( \theta _5,\theta _6 \right) ^{\top}$, $\boldsymbol{\mu }_{5:6}=\left( 0.5,1 \right) ^{\top}$ and $\Sigma _{5:6}=\left( \right) $.
 The prior distributions of all parameters are assumed to be independent and uniform with support $\left[ -4,4 \right] $.
 This example was previously designed in Ref. \cite{wei2025bayesian}.
 The target posterior exhibits a number of complex features like multi-modality presented in the marginal posterior of $\boldsymbol{\theta}_{1:2}$, nonlinear dependency of $\boldsymbol{\theta}_{3:4}$, linear dependency of $\boldsymbol{\theta}_{5:6}$, high sharpness of the marginal posterior of $\boldsymbol{\theta}_{1:4}$, as well as negligibility of $\boldsymbol{\theta}_{7:10}$.
 Meanwhile, the true value of the model evidence is also extremely small (specifically, estimated using the crude MCS to be $1.4680\times 10^{-4}$, with a CoV less than 1\%), making it difficult to be accurately estimated.

 Due to the high sharpness of the target posterior, the BQ algorithm is not applicable.
-To implement TBQ with any one of the four developed acquisition functions, $\epsilon$ is set as 0.04 for all tempering stages, $\varsigma$ is assumed to be 0.7, and $N_\mathrm{MC}$ is assumed to be $5\times 10^3$.
-Each of the remaining training sample is then selected from the sample matrix $\mathcal{T}_\mathrm{MC}^{(j)}$ by checking the values of acquisition functions, instead of maximizing the acquisition functions.
-Initialized with the same set of $N_0=20$ initial training samples, the TBQ algorithm is implemented with the four acquisition functions, and the results are reported in Figure \ref{fig:TenDPost}.
-Comparing results in each of the first four row with the reference solution shown in the last row, it can be seen that TBQ with any of the four acquisition function produces high-quality estimates of the posterior densities with all the complex features being accurately captured.
-However, each acquisition functions consumed different numbers of model calls and produced different numbers of intermediate tempering stages.
-Specifically, PUQ, PVC, PLER and PEUR consumed 322, 284, 294 and 191 model calls, respectively, produced 11, 10, 11 and 14 intermediate tempering stages respectively.
-The mean estimates of the model evidence generated with these four implementations are 1.4508$\times 10^{-4}$, 1.2412$\times 10^{-4}$, 1.2681$\times 10^{-4}$ and 1.6302$\times 10^{-4}$ respectively, with the CoV of each estimate being smaller than the pre-specific threshold $\epsilon=0.04$.
-To further verify the robustness, TBQ equipped with each acquisition function is implemented for ten times, each of which is initialized with 20 training samples generated randomly using LHS, and the results are summarized in Table \ref{table:Result10D}.
-The results indicate that all the four acquisition functions predicted the model evidence with high accuracy and robustness, and the CoVs of all estimates are less than the pre-specified convergence threshold (e.g., 0.04).
-In terms of computational efficiency, PUQ consumed the smallest number of model calls on average, followed by PLUR and then PVC, while PEUR consumed the smallest number of model calls.
-This demonstrates that PEUR is the most effective acquisition function for this example.
+To implement TBQ with any one of the four developed acquisition functions, as well as the original TBQ algorithm in Ref. \cite{wei2025bayesian}, $\epsilon$ is set as 0.04 for all tempering stages, $\varsigma$ is assumed to be 0.7, and $N_\mathrm{MC}$ is assumed to be $5\times 10^3$.
+For each iteration of the $j$-th tempering stage, the new training point is selected from the candidate sample pool $\mathcal{T}_\mathrm{MC}^{(j-1)}$ as the one with highest acquisition function value, instead of by maximizing the acquisition functions.
+Initialized with the same set of $N_0=20$ initial training samples, the TBQ algorithms equipped with each of the four acquisition functions and the original TBQ algorithm in Ref. \cite{wei2025bayesian}, are implemented, and the results of posteriors are reported in Figure \ref{fig:TenDPost}.
+Comparing results in each of the first four row with the reference solution shown in the last row, it can be seen that TBQ with any of the four acquisition functions produces high-quality estimates of the posterior densities with all the complex features being accurately captured.
+However, each acquisition function consumed different numbers of model calls and produced different numbers of intermediate tempering stages.
+Specifically, PUQ, PVC, PLER and PEUR consumed 322, 284, 294 and 191 likelihood calls, respectively, produced 11, 10, 11 and 14 intermediate tempering stages respectively.
+The original TBQ algorithm consumed 326 likelihood calls, while produced 10 tempering stages.
+The mean estimates of the model evidence generated with these four acquisition functions are 1.4508$\times 10^{-4}$, 1.2412$\times 10^{-4}$, 1.2681$\times 10^{-4}$ and 1.6302$\times 10^{-4}$ respectively, while the one estimated by the original TBQ algorithm is 1.2053$\times 10^{-4}$, with the CoV of each estimate being smaller than the pre-specific threshold $\epsilon=0.04$.
+Results in Figure \ref{fig:TenDPost} indicates that all the four acquisitions and the original TBQ algorithm produced accurate mean estimate for the posteriors.
+The PUQ function consumes close number of likelihood calls, while the other three new acquisition functions consumes notably less number of likelihood function, indicating higher efficiency.